rodhilton/rodhilton.github.io/_posts/2014-07-04-uploading-a-jekyll-site-to-rackspace-cloudfiles.md

 I offer no guarantee of support on this script, but I can assure you that I'm dogfooding the hell out of it.
 I set up a private Jenkins instance that watches for changes to my private [BitBucket](https://bitbucket.org/) repository that contains this blog.
 The repository has `jekyll-cloudfiles-upload` as a submodule, with the `cloudfiles_upload.rb` script symlinked to the submodule's version.
 Any change to the blog pulls down the most recent copy of the script, builds the blog, and then runs the script to upload it.

 I liked this solution so much that I wound up converting the smaller blog that I had been running on Amazon S3 over to Rackspace Cloudfiles as well.
-I also have a Jenkins job that looks for changes to the `jekyll-cloudfiles-upload` project, and automatically kicks off the jobs for both web sites whenever it changes as well, so this script is definitely instrumental to a process that controls a web site whose downtime personally embarasses me a great deal.
+I also have a Jenkins job that looks for changes to the `jekyll-cloudfiles-upload` project, and automatically kicks off the jobs for both web sites whenever it changes as well, so this script is definitely instrumental to a process that controls a web site whose downtime personally embarrasses me a great deal.
 Again, no guarantees, but I'm putting a lot of trust in this script, for whatever that's worth.

 # Jekyll Thoughts